President Tsai Ing-wen apologized on the morning of August 1 to the indigenous peoples on behalf of the government.

 At the same time, under the principle of respecting the Pingpu ethnic group's self-identity, and recognizing their identity, we will examine relevant laws before September 30 of this year, so that Pingpu ethnic group identity will receive the rights and status it deserves.

 On November 1 of this year, we will begin to delineate and announce indigenous traditional territories and lands.
 The system of tribal public corporation is already in place.
 In the future, the ideals of indigenous self-government will be realized step by step.
-We will step up the pace and submit for legislative deliberation three laws of great importance to indigenous peoples: the Indigenous Peoples Self-Government Law, the Indigenous Peoples Land and Sea Areas Law, and the Indigenous Languages Development Law.
+We will step up the pace and submit for legislative deliberation three acts of great importance to indigenous peoples: the Indigenous Peoples Self-Government Act, the Indigenous Peoples Land and Sea Areas Act, and the Indigenous Languages Development Act.

 Later this afternoon, we will convene a national indigenous peoples administrative meeting.
 In that meeting, the government will elaborate on the policies.
 On every August 1 to come, the Executive Yuan will report to the indigenous peoples our progress on restoring historical justice and transitional justice.
 To implement the Indigenous Peoples Basic Law, to serve indigenous historical justice, and to lay the foundation for indigenous self-government – these are the three major goals for the government's policy towards indigenous peoples.